farahanasuhaimi/farahanasuhaimi/README.md

 - 💼 Data Engineer by day, aspiring web developer by night
 - 🐍 Pythonista at heart, but always eager to explore new tech horizons
-- 🌐 On a mission to blend data engineering with web development magic

 ## 🔭 Current Endeavors